kimwalisch/primecount/doc/primecount-MPI.md

 the computation onto cluster nodes.
 Breaking the next world record pi(10<sup>28</sup>) would take about 6 years on the fastest shared memory server currently available (Intel Xeon, 36 CPU cores).
-Hence it has become necessary to go distributed!
+Hence it has become necessary to go distributed.

 Computing pi(10<sup>28</sup>) using primecount MPI requires up to 500 gigabytes of memory per cluster node!
 That is a lot, it might take a